 5.1 Maintaining a Safe and Healthy Environment

 5.1.1.
 Longburn Adventist College has documented health and safety management procedures that are actively followed and monitored for compliance.
-These procedures are outlined in Emergency Procedures.
+These procedures are outlined in LAC's Emergency Procedures document.

 5.2 Managing Incidents

 5.2.1.
 Longburn Adventist College responds to and investigates all significant health and safety incidents, in order to mitigate the effects and reduce the risk of